Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 ## Reference and release notes

-A complete [SDK reference](java-sdk-azure-reference.md) is available.
-Review the [release notes](java-sdk-azure-release-notes.md) to learn about new features, updates and changes to the libraries.
+A unified [reference](java-sdk-reference.md) is available for all packages in both the service and management libraries.

 ## Get help and give feedback